Distracted Driving Laws in Mississippi

 The Center for Disease Control reports that distracted driving causes nine deaths and another 1,000 injuries in the U.S. each day.
 Because of this, many states have enacted laws to help eliminate distracted driving.
 Most involve the use of cellular and other electronic devices while driving.

-Below, we discuss distracted driving laws in the state of Mississippi and the consequences of violating these important laws of the road.
+Below, we discuss distracted driving laws in the state of Mississippi and the consequences of violating these important road laws.

 Talking on a Cellphone